- Zeolite has numerous advantages in the area of water retention, conservation, and nutrient leaching prevention.

 Common Course Problems

 Turf-grass root zone materials are generally chosen for good drainage, resistance to compaction, and good aeration.
 This mixture is prone to low cation exchange capacity along with low water holding capacity (Petrovic, 1993).
+Both cation exchange and soil water retention are things Zeolite fertilizer can help with.

 Dry Peaks and Flooded Valleys